HannayAndy/-Simple-Wave-Based-3D-Game-/Unity Simple Wave Based 3D Game.0.md

 No we will populate these two empty slots.
 In the project window, navigate to **Assets > 3DGamekitLite > Prefabs > Characters > Enemies** .
 You will notice there are two folders, chomper and spitter, each with a prefab and a "ragdoll".
-Ignore the ragdoll for now, and drag both the chomper and spitter prefabs into the empty slots in your enemy prebas array under the EnemySpawner object.
+Ignore the ragdoll for now, and drag both the chomper and spitter prefabs into the empty slots in your enemy prefabs array under the EnemySpawner object.

 ![array2]( array2.png)